rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ![Player search](/assets/images/pwn-adventure/sprint-search.png)

-This funtion returns a certain number (an integer) that is equals to 1 077 936 128 (in decimal).
+This function returns a certain number (an integer) that is equals to 1 077 936 128 (in decimal).

 ![Player::GetSprintMultiplier function](/assets/images/pwn-adventure/sprint-function.png)